-- Providing for the protection, conservation and enhancement of the natural and historic environments in accordance with Local Plan Core Strategy policies. - Ensuring that new development is in keeping with its surroundings and appropriately designed and accessed. - Supporting modern design approaches that make a positive contribution to local character and distinctiveness. - 4.2 The table below tests these NDP objectives against the SEA objectives, providing a summary of the results of Task B1 of SEA.
+- Providing for the protection, conservation and enhancement of the natural and historic - Ensuring that new development is in keeping with its surroundings and appropriately designed and accessed.

+- Supporting modern design approaches that make a positive contribution to local character and distinctiveness. - 4.2 The table below tests these NDP objectives against the SEA objectives, providing a summary of the results of Task B1 of SEA.
 The full results are available at Appendix 4 of this report. - 4.3 The majority of those NDP objectives which have a relationship with the SEA framework are positively compatible with it or have an unknown effect, requiring more detail at planning application stage or in policy detail. - 4.4 The objectives had an uncertain impact on some of the key SEA Objectives relating to the environment aspects of water, mainly 9 and 10.
 This is because at this this stage given the lack of detail over the exact specification and or locations of schemes that may come to fruition as a result of the implementation of these objectives; however, it is accepted that further development of the planning policies that relate to these objectives would move them towards a compatible outcome. - 4.5 Task B1 of the SEA did not identify any major potential conflicts between the NDP objectives and the SEA framework.

 Key:

 + Compatible

 - Possible conflict

 0 Neutral

-х No relationship between objectives
+X No relationship between objectives

 ?
 Unclear, more information needed

-NDP Objectives SEA Objectives 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 Objective 1 Housing + ++ ++ + ? + ? ? ? ? + + x + + ?
-Objective 2 Economic and social development + ++ ++ + + ? + + ? ? ? + x + x + Objective 3 for the environment: ++ ++ ++ ++ + + + + ? ? ? ? x x x +
+NDP Objectives SEA Objective s 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 Objective 1 Housing + ++ ++ + ? + ? ? ? ? + + X + + ?
+Objective 2 Economic and social development + ++ ++ + + ? + + ? ? ? + X + X + Objective 3 for the environment: ++ ++ ++ ++ + + + + ? ? ? ?
+X X X + can be found in Table B2 options these tables are in Appendix 4.